 I found early morning to be the best time for avoiding crowds while still getting beautiful lighting.
 That said, the crowds tend to be very respectful so it’s fairly easy to get some nice photos without people in the way at any time of day.

-If you want to get your heart rate up and the adrenaline pumping, consider trying one of these exciting experiences:
+If you want to get your heart rate up and the adrenaline pumping, consider trying one of these adventure activities in nearby Queenstown and experiences:

 - Tandem Skydiving – Choose from a starting height of either 9,000, 12,000 and 15,000 ft.
 That’s between 25 and 60 seconds of free fall at speeds over 200 kph.
 You’ll be able to see views of the Southern Alps (including Mount Cook) and six glacial lakes.